AurelienMassiot/pycon_lithuania_24_vector_db/README.md

-# Live coding @ Paris Grosse Conf 2024
+# Live coding @ Pycon Lithuania 2024

-This repository contains the code used for the live conding workshop : "Vector database for an advanced search engine"
+This repository contains the code used for the live coding workshop : ["Coding a vector database from scratch"](https://pycon.lt/2024/talks/VTKGSM)

 ![Images tree description](data/assets/demo.gif)